craftingcity/RollHighOrDie/Core Rules/Character Rules/Defenses.md

 At the beginning of your turn, and whenever you take a Wound, if you have more Wounds than the value of your Constitution Modifier, immediately make a Death Call.

 ###### Hit Die & Recovering Vitality
+You have a number of Hit Die equal

 ###### Death Call
 When you make a Death Call, you are as far from control as you can be, and you will grow farther from it as your character continues to die.